-This is a complex and time-consuming area of the process.
+This is a complex and time-consuming area of the process; a recent applicant survey had over 70% of candidates reporting that completion of the programme preference process took over 3 hours, with 35% reporting that it took more than 10 hours.
 Reading the guidance below about how to choose preferences on Oriel, as well as some general guidance on the 'Preferences guidance' tab, will help you navigate this part of the process.

 You should move all posts for which you wish to be considered into the preferences section.
 All posts you move into this section must be put into rank order; ie the post you want most at the top as #1, next-most at #2, etc.